jacobhoffmann257/fun-facts/README.md

 # Fun Facts
 This repository is an index of fun facts.
+The fun fact can be about you (or anything/anybody).

 ## How to Contribute
 Clone this repository (or open in codespace), create a branch with your name, add your name and fun fact, commit, push branch, create a pull request into main branch.
 Pull requests must have at least 2 approvals before being merged.
 Do not commit directly to main!